+We demonstrate our framework's applicability through several examples, focusing mostly on timelock bribing as an approachable example of cross-layer incentives. \gf{..and because it does not require formalizing the network layer(?)} Here, a party tries to censor a transaction by bribing miners to include a conflicting timelocked transaction once it becomes valid.
+This leads to the \emph{Censor-Only Blockchain Game}, a novel model where rational miners/validators can only censor, not fork or withhold blocks.
+To the best of our knowledge, it is the first to explicitly account for a \emph{myopic} portion of hashrate or stake not susceptible to bribes.
+For Bitcoin, these myopic miners may be small miners that together hold a significant share of hashrate.
+We find that with an estimated $2\%$ myopic hashrate, a timelock of $T=144$ blocks resists censoring if the bribe is below $36$ times the attacked transaction's fee.

+Our Censor-Only Blockchain Game also supports various leader selection mechanisms, from unpredictable protocols like Bitcoin, where the leader is unknown until block discovery, to globally predictable ones like Ethereum, with a public leader schedule.
+This enables studying the vulnerability of applications such as payment channels and optimistic rollups to timelock bribing on blockchains with different leader selection mechanisms.
+We derive concrete conditions under which these applications are less vulnerable on unpredictable chains than on globally predictable ones.

-We demonstrate the expressiveness and generality of our framework through a number of illustrative applications.
-First, we model and analyse the composition of Hashed Timelock Contracts (HTLCs) across multiple payment channels, identifying those parameter regimes under which compositional security holds in the presence of rational participants.
+\CameraOnly{ Moving on, we showcase the expressivity of our framework through concrete blockchain protocols.
+First, we describe the composition of Hashed Timelock Contracts (HTLCs) across multiple payment channels (PCs), identifying those parameter regimes under which compositional security holds in the presence of rational participants.